Central and West Asia

 |02B - Support policies for long-term lending info_outline||

 (i) No amount/estimate: (a) March 10, The National Bank raised its policy rate from 9.25% to 12% and widened the interest rate corridor from 100 to 150 bps, after pressures on the tenge (KZT) intensified with the drop of oil prices.
-The NBK cut the base rate to 9.5% and further widened the corridor to +/-200 bps in early April to stimulate economic growth; and (b) To encourage lending, the authorities have also lowered risk weights for SME exposure in tenge (from 75% to 50%) and for FX loans (from 200% to 100%) until October; (ii) As of May 20, interest on subsidized credit from the "Economy of Simple Things" program is being cut from 13-15% to 6%.
+The NBK cut the base rate to 9.5% and further widened the corridor to +/-200 bps in early April to stimulate economic growth; and (b) To encourage lending, the authorities have also lowered risk weights for SME exposure in tenge (from 75% to 50%) and for FX loans (from 200% to 100%) until October; (ii) No amount/estimate: As of May 20, interest on subsidized credit from the "Economy of Simple Things" program is being cut from 13-15% to 6%; (iii) July 20, The NBK cut the base rate by another 50bps to 9%, and narrowed the corridor to +/- 150 bps.

 |02C - Loan guarantees|